-Appendix C: Deep dive on programmatic priorities and cross-cutting enablers
+Appendix C: Detail on programmatic priorities and cross-cutting enablers

 A deeper dive into the Pandemic Fund's programmatic priorities revealed critical investments led by other organizations, with potential opportunity for the Fund to leverage and complement.
 In the area of surveillance, major players such as the Global Fund and PEPFAR are investing in both disease-specific and integrated surveillance systems, while other actors such as the World Bank, USAID, and FAO are leading programs for zoonotic surveillance.
 In laboratory systems, organizations like the Global Fund and PEPFAR invest in integration and coordination of laboratory capacity and supplies, while the World Bank and USAID are leading efforts to support laboratory network strengthening, including the integration of these programs within broader regional networks.
 Private sector and philanthropy are investing in efforts to advance next-gen surveillance and laboratory methods, such as genomic sequencing.
-In workforce, there are major programs (led by the U.S. Centers for Disease Control and Prevention, Africa Centres for Disease Control and Prevention, the Global Fund) to provide training for general public health as well as pandemic PPR-specific skills (e.g., in field epidemiology), though there is limited funding for multisectoral workforce strategies with a focus on One Health and community engagement.
+In workforce, there are major programs (including those led by the U.S. Centers for Disease Control and Prevention, African Union and Africa Centres for Disease Control and Prevention, the Global Fund) to provide training for general public health as well as pandemic PPR-specific skills (e.g., in field epidemiology), though there is limited funding for multisectoral workforce strategies with a focus on One Health and community engagement.
+Across each of these areas, academic institutions and research organizations are working to gather data and build the evidence base around effective pandemic PPR policies and interventions.